Affordable Ways To Mix Classic And Trendy Decor In Your Home

 - Rotate your decor: If you’re attached to certain items but feel like there’s too much going on, consider switching things out seasonally or every few months.
 It keeps your space fresh and lets each piece shine at different times.

-- Stick to your vision: Whenever you’re tempted to add something new, think about whether it fits with the look and feel of your space.
+- Stick to your vision: Whenever you’re tempted to add something new, ask whether it fits the look and feel of your space.
 A clear color palette or style makes it easier to decide what works and what doesn’t.

-9 Classic Home Decor Trends That Are Always In Style
+9 Classic Home Decor Trends That Are Always In Style: The Ultimate Guide

 12 Home Decor Trends That Are Out Of Style